Monday, July 23, 2018

 These I'm barely reading; I use them as palate cleansers between books I'm actually reading.

 A Traitor to Memory, Elizabeth George.
 Cops grimly go around interviewing unhappy people.

 The Quantum Universe, Brian Cox.

-Sammy Keyes and the Psycho Kitty Queen, Wendelin Van Draanen.
+Sammy Keyes and the Art of Deception, Wendelin Van Draanen.

 Reading and Learning to Read, Jo Anne Vaca.
-Different levels of comfort with vocabulary.
+Vocabulary growth without bloodshed among children.